History of Helumoa

 Six generations later, his descendent, Kakuhihewa, encountered the supernatural rooster Ka'auhelemoa who flew down to Waikiki from Palolo valley to challenge him.
 Furiously scratching into the earth, the impressive rooster then vanished.
 Kakuhihewa took this as an omen and planted niu or coconuts at that very spot.
 Helumoa, meaning “chicken scratch,” was the name he bestowed on that niu planting that would multiply into a grove of over 10,000 trees.

-Years after his conquest of O'ahu in 1795, King Kamehameha I established a home in the Helumoa coconut grove names Kūihelani, guarded by stately coconut trees that resembled kahili—royal feather standards of the ancients.
+Following his conquest of O‘ahu in 1795, King Kamehameha I established a home in the Helumoa coconut grove names Kūihelani, shaded by stately coconut trees in an area named Pua‘ali‘ili‘i.
 In the 1880s, Helumoa was inherited by Kamehameha’s great-granddaughter, Princess Bernice Pauahi Bishop.

 Today, Helumoa is home to Royal Hawaiian Center.
-Learn more about our fascinating history in the Kaulani Heritage Room in the Royal Grove, adjacent to Lei 'Ohu Guest Services.
+Learn more about our fascinating history . at Helumoa Hale Guest Services and Heritage Room in The Royal Grove.